Kirk Merrington Primary School

 Assessment of reading beyond Phonics

-• weekly within class reading lessons
+• Daily within class reading lessons

 • every term, using NFER reading comprehension tests to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the support that they need.